er-eis/pyCave/README.rst

 .. image:: https://i.imgur.com/89fxgTL.png

 The game board is not displayed visually during play, but instead described to the player by text statements.
-These text statements will tell the player clues about what is happening in the tiles directly above, to the right, down, and to the left of the player's current position.
+These text statements will tell the player clues about what is happening in the tiles directly above, to the right, beneath, and to the left of the player's current position.
 The order of these text statements are randomized each time so the player can't easily deduce where and what each tile is.
 The player must use logical deduction to conclude where tiles are based on these messages.

 Board Tiles
 ------------------